dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ### Hot key detection with bpftrace

-We used `bpftrace` to probe the Memcached process that Was targetted by our load-testing tool.
-For one cache we found one extremely hot key using our first uprobe-based prototype[^3]:
+We used `bpftrace` to probe the Memcached process that was targeted by our load-testing tool.
+For one cache we quickly found one extremely hot key using our first uprobe-based prototype[^3]:

 ```{.awk include=src/bpftrace-rails-keys.txt}